The Victors (1963 film): Plot

 "ENGLAND, 1942."
 The story is told in a series of short vignettes, each having a beginning and an ending in itself, though all are connected to the others.

 A U.S. infantry squad is sent to Italy.
 The squad includes Sergeant "Craig," Corporals "Trower" and "Chase," and GI "Baker."
 They take possession of a small town in Sicily.
 Craig has to stop his men from looting.
 Baker strikes up a relationship with Maria, a young mother whose soldier husband is missing.
 They talk to a Sikh soldier who is lonely and misses his children.

 A diverse group of Allied soldiers intermingles in a bar.
 Four white American soldiers burst in ominously.
 One of them announces that they are "coon huntin'" tonight and wields a switchblade which he apparently intends to use.
 Two black American soldiers seated at a table become their focus.
 Others clear a path as two of the group pounce on the two black soldiers.
 They are beating the blacks when the MPs (Military Police) enter the bar.
 The perpetrators flee.
 Trower goes to help one of the two black soldiers recover, but hides himself instead right before the MPs rush in.
 The MPs take over, asking the female bar owner if there was any resulting damage.
 She answers, "Only business."
 The MPs take the victims out of the bar.
 The bar owner asks Trower, "Why they fight, you are same peoples, American 'comaradies', why you fight?"
 He replies, "I really don't know," quickly exiting as the radio plays "Remember Pearl Harbor".

 The squad are then sent to France.
 Craig enters a nice home that might be used by American officers when they enter town.
 He comes upon the French woman (Jeanne Moreau) who owns the place, and has just survived a night of bombing.
 He spends the night to comfort the terrified woman.

 The men help liberate a concentration camp.
 In Ostend, Trower meets Regine, a violinist at a bar, and falls in love with her.
 He walks her to her hotel and says he'd like to see her next time he's in town.
 They kiss.
 The next time he sees her at the bar she's working for a pimp, Eldridge, who tells Trower that she rents by the hour.

-One truckload of GIs is chosen out of a convoy to witness the execution by firing squad of a GI deserter in a snow-covered field near a chateau at Sainte-Marie-aux-Mines on Christmas Eve.
-Frank Sinatra sings "Have Yourself a Merry Little Christmas", followed by a chorus of "Hark!
+One truckload of GIs is chosen out of a convoy to witness the execution by firing squad of a GI deserter (it deliberately resembles the execution of Eddie Slovik, the only US GI to be shot for desertion during WWII).) in a snow-covered field near a chateau at Sainte-Marie-aux-Mines on Christmas Eve.
+The scene is set to Frank Sinatra's "Have Yourself a Merry Little Christmas", followed by a chorus of "Hark!
 The Herald Angels Sing".